Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 1. Cancel the running BOS sessions.

     1. Identify the BOS Sessions and associated BOA Kubernetes jobs to delete.

        Determine which BOS session(s) to cancel.
 To cancel a BOS session, kill its associated Boot Orchestration Agent (BOA) Kubernetes job.

        To find a list of BOA jobs that are still running:

        ```bash
        ncn# kubectl -n services get jobs|egrep -i "boa|Name"
        ```

        Output similar to the following will be returned:

-         ```bash
+       ```text
        NAME                                       COMPLETIONS   DURATION   AGE
        boa-0216d2d9-b2bc-41b0-960d-165d2af7a742   0/1           36m        36m
        boa-0dbd7adb-fe53-4cda-bf0b-c47b0c111c9f   1/1           36m        3d5h
        boa-4274b117-826a-4d8b-ac20-800fcac9afcc   1/1           36m        3d7h
        boa-504dd626-d566-4f58-9974-3c50573146d6   1/1           8m47s      3d5h
        boa-bae3fc19-7d91-44fc-a1ad-999e03f1daef   1/1           36m        3d7h
        boa-bd95dc0b-8cb2-4ad4-8673-bb4cc8cae9b0   1/1           36m        3d7h
        boa-ccdd1c29-cbd2-45df-8e7f-540d0c9cf453   1/1           35m        3d5h
        boa-e0543eb5-3445-4ee0-93ec-c53e3d1832ce   1/1           36m        3d5h
        boa-e0fca5e3-b671-4184-aa21-84feba50e85f   1/1           36m        3d5h
        ```

        Any job with a `0/1` `COMPLETIONS` column is still running and is a candidate to be forcibly deleted.
        The BOA Job ID appears in the NAME column.

     1. Clean up prior to BOA job deletion.

        The BOA pod mounts a ConfigMap under the name `boot-session` at the directory `/mnt/boot_session` inside the pod.
-This ConfigMap has a random UUID name like `e0543eb5-3445-4ee0-93ec-c53e3d1832ce`.
+This ConfigMap has a random UUID name like
+       `e0543eb5-3445-4ee0-93ec-c53e3d1832ce`.
        Prior to deleting a BOA job, delete its ConfigMap.
        Find the BOA job's ConfigMap with the following command:

        ```bash
        ncn# kubectl -n services describe job <BOA Job ID> |grep ConfigMap -A 1 -B 1
        ```

        Example:

        ```bash
        ncn# kubectl -n services describe job boa-0216d2d9-b2bc-41b0-960d-165d2af7a742 |grep ConfigMap -A 1 -B 1
+       ```

+       Example output:

+       ```text
           boot-session:
            Type:      ConfigMap (a volume populated by a ConfigMap)
            Name:      e0543eb5-3445-4ee0-93ec-c53e3d1832ce    <<< ConfigMap name.
 Delete this one.
        --
           ca-pubkey:
            Type:      ConfigMap (a volume populated by a ConfigMap)
            Name:      cray-configmap-ca-public-key
        ```

        Delete the ConfigMap associated with the boot-session, not the ca-pubkey.

        To delete the ConfigMap:

        ```bash
        ncn# kubectl -n services delete cm <ConfigMap name>
        ```

        Example:

        ```bash
        ncn# kubectl -n services delete cm e0543eb5-3445-4ee0-93ec-c53e3d1832ce
+       ```

+       Example output:

+       ```text
        configmap "e0543eb5-3445-4ee0-93ec-c53e3d1832ce" deleted
        ```

-    1. Delete the BOA job(s).
+    1. Delete the BOA jobs.

        ```bash
        ncn# kubectl -n services delete job <BOA JOB ID>
        ```

        This will kill the BOA job and the BOS session associated with it.

        When a job is killed, BOA will no longer attempt to execute the operation it was attempting to perform.
 This does not mean that nothing continues to happen.
 If BOA has instructed a node to power on, the node will continue to power even after the BOA job has been killed.

     1. Delete the BOS session.
        BOS keeps track of sessions in its database.
 These entries need to be deleted.
        The BOS Session ID is the same as the BOA Job ID minus the prepended 'boa-' string.
 Use the following command to delete the BOS database entry.

        ```bash
        ncn# cray bos session delete <session ID>
        ```

        Example:

        ```bash
        ncn# cray bos session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
        ```

 1. Coordinate with the site to prevent new sessions from starting in the services listed.

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 1. Follow the vendor workload manager documentation to drain processes running on compute nodes.
 For Slurm, the see `scontrol` man page.
 For PBS Professional, see the `pbsnodes` man page.

-## Next Step
+## Next step

 Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.